SKA-ScienceDataProcessor/rascil/docs/workflows/serial/index.rst

 .. py:currentmodule:: rascil.workflows.serial

-Serial
+serial
 ======

-Serial workflows are executed immediately, and should produce the same results as rsexecute workflows.
+Serial workflows are executed immediately, and should produce the same results as rsexecute workflows to within numerical precision.

 For example::